 If they agree that your home is overvalued, they will lower the assessment and you will save money on property taxes.

 Consider a home equity loan to take advantage of the five ways you can negotiate a property tax reduction.
 Consider filing a real property tax appeal as assessment errors can occur which leave homeowners overpaying.
 Look into any local homestead or veterans tax exemptions as these can allow for additional savings.

 Research your area and compare rates in similar neighborhoods as they may be more generous.
-Fourth, contact your local property tax relief office to find out if any other programs are available that could reduce property tax.
+Contact your local property tax relief office to find out if any other programs are available that could reduce property tax.
+You can also ask for help from an expert to get just what you need.
 Follow all process guidelines when filing an appeal and remain professional if it has to be done in person.

 With all of these options, you should be able to negotiate a rate reduction.
 If you’re a homeowner, you may be able to lower your property taxes by negotiating with your local tax assessor.
 Here are five ways to do it: